 Becky joined the Centre for Care in June 2022 as a Research Associate, working closely with Professor Sue Yeandle.
 Her role is to ensure that our research makes a difference to care policy, using our evidence to respond to parliamentary inquiries and government consultations across the four nations of the UK.
 This will include working closely with the team to gather evidence on critical and emerging issues in care, as well as synthesising the grey and academic literature and engaging with our partners in the care sector.

-We have partnered with the Nuffield Trust to host a webinar on 7th June, with colleagues from across the four nations, which will explore shared challenges in implementing social care reform.Read More about How do we ‘unstick’ social care reform across the four UK countries?
+We partnered with the Nuffield Trust to host a webinar on 7th June 2023, which explored shared challenges in implementing social care reform.Read More about How do we ‘unstick’ social care reform across the four UK countries?

 New research by Centre for Care colleagues Maria Petrillo & Matt Bennett, in collaboration with Carers UK, estimates the value of unpaid care in England and WalesRead More about Value of unpaid care in England and Wales now exceeds that of NHS budget